notmike101/sunshine-stream-windows-audio-sink-updater/README.md

 ## Usage

-Since this is written in typescript, use either `npx ts-node --esm src/main.ts` or `npm start` to run the script.
+Since this is written in typescript, so you must build this using `npm run build` before using.

+Once built, use `npm start` to run the script.

+### Windows Task Scheduler

+I recommend using the Windows Task Schedule and creating a task to run the script on startup.
+See `TASK.xml` for an example of how to do this.

 ### Options:
   `-h, --help`: display help for command